magicgh/os-lab/docs/src/memory_management/contiguous_memory_allocation.md

 ![Example of Fixed Partitioning](./assets/example_of_fixed_partitioning.png)

 With unequal-size partitions, there are two possible ways to assign processes to partitions.
 The simplest way is to assign each process to the smallest partition within which it will fit.
-In this case, a scheduling queue is needed for each partition to hold swapped-out processes destined for that partition
+In this case, a scheduling queue is needed for each partition to hold swapped-out processes destined for that partition.

 ### Internal Fragmentation